Last Quarter on

 Lunation 246 / 1199

-The Moon is 21 days old.
-Earth's natural satellite is moving through the last part of current synodic month.
+The Moon is 21 days old and navigating through the last part of the current synodic month.
 This is lunation 246 of Meeus index or 1199 from Brown series.

 Synodic month length 29.59 days

-The length of the lunation is 29 days, 14 hours and 8 minutes.
-It is 2 hours and 21 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 14 hours and 8 minutes and it is 2 hours and 21 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 Lunation length longer than mean